Yuba County Five: Discovery of the car

 The mystery deepened after police towed the car back to the station for a more thorough examination.
-The Montego's undercarriage had no dents, gouges, or even mud scrapes, not even on its low-hanging muffler, despite having been driven a long distance up a mountain road with many bumps and ruts.
-Either the driver had been extremely careful, or it was someone familiar with the road, a familiarity Madruga was not known to have; his family said that Madruga would not have let someone else drive the car.
-The car was unlocked and had a window rolled down when it was found; his family indicated it was unlike him to leave the car so unsecured.
+The Mercury's undercarriage had no dents, gouges or even mud scrapes, not even on its low-hanging muffler, despite having been driven a long distance up a mountain road with many bumps, ruts and potholes.
+Either the driver had been extremely careful or it was someone familiar with the road, a familiarity Madruga was not known to have; his family said that Madruga would not have let someone else drive the car.
+The car was unlocked and had a window rolled down when it was found; Madruga's family indicated it was unlike him to leave the car so unsecured.

 Efforts to search the vicinity were hampered by a severe snowstorm that day.
-Two days later, after searchers in Snowcats nearly became lost themselves, further search efforts were called off due to continuing bad weather.
-No trace of the men was found other than the car.
+Two days later, after searchers in snowcats nearly became lost themselves, further search efforts were called off due to continuing bad weather.
+Other than the car, no trace of the men was found.

 Sightings

 In response to local media coverage of the case, police received several reports of some or all of the men being sighted after they had left Chico, including some reports of them being seen elsewhere in California or the country.
 Most of the reports were easily dismissed, but two of the sightings stood out.
 Joseph Schons of Sacramento told police he inadvertently wound up spending the night of February 24–25 near where the Montego was found.
 He had driven up there, where he had a cabin, to check the snowpack in advance of a weekend ski trip with his family.
-At 5:30 p.m., about 150 ft up the road, he, too, had gotten stuck in the snow.
-In the process of trying to free it, he realized he was beginning to experience the early symptoms of a heart attack and went back in, keeping the engine running to provide heat.
+At 5:30 p.m., about 150 ft up the road, Schons, too, had gotten stuck in the snow.
+In the process of trying to free his car, he realized he was beginning to experience the early symptoms of a heart attack and went back in, keeping the engine running to provide heat.

-Six hours later, lying in the car and experiencing severe pain, he saw headlights coming up behind him.
-Looking out, he saw a car parked behind him, headlights on, with a group of people around it, one of which seemed to him to be a woman holding a baby.
-He called to them for help, but they stopped talking and turned their headlights out.
+Six hours later, lying in the car and experiencing severe pain, Schons saw headlights coming up behind him.
+Looking out, he saw a car parked behind him, headlights on, with a group of people around it, one of whom seemed to him to be a woman holding a baby.
+He called to the party for help, but they stopped talking and switched their headlights off.
 Later, he saw more lights from behind him, this time flashlights, that also went out when he called to them.